Hamas calls on Palestinians to confront Israeli victory parade in Jerusalem

 Hamas, the de facto government in Gaza responsible for the plight of the territory’s 2.3 million people, stayed out of the fighting, while Israel avoided attacking the militant group.

-Reham Owda, an independent Gaza-based independent, said that neither side appears interested in resuming cross-border violence.
+Reham Owda, an independent Gaza-based analyst, said that neither side appears interested in resuming cross-border violence.

 “No one is interested in fierce escalation,” she said, but she said the parade could trigger “limited, symbolic” firing of rockets that could in turn spark Israeli airstrikes in retaliation.